oberocks/vainglory-base-stats/README.md

           * overdrive

 ### Road Map
-Here are the tasks planned for the future of this data set:
+Here are the tasks planned for the future of this project:
 1. Add in all of the in-game recommended builds for each hero (requested by the community)
 2. Add in a data field for each hero to specify the attach type (IE melee or ranged or melee/ranged)
 3. Add in the difficulty rating for each hero (IE easy, medium, hard)